killyaya347/codex/README.md

 npx ts-node index.ts
 ```

-The script will output `in-range` or `out-of-range` each interval.
-When a position becomes out of range, a `onOutOfRange()` callback is triggered where custom notifications can be integrated.
+The script loads variables from `.env` and will output `in-range` or `out-of-range` each interval.
+When a position becomes out of range, a Telegram alert is sent.

 运行脚本：